The CLA-friendly Approach for the Entire School

 The Whole School CLA Friendly Approach

-Training And Awareness for All Staff
+Training and Awareness for All Staff

 A competent and talented staff team is at the core of any effective, caring, and supporting school.
 A school is only as good as the individuals who manage it.
 As a result, for a school to become a successful CLA school, all of its adults must get training appropriate for their degree of involvement with persons.
 To varying degrees, adults must be aware of some of the elements contained within this resource.
 This view is confirmed by most of the recent federal and national level instructions.
 For example, the NICE Guidance on Attachment (2015) recommends: